 The Principality of Monaco

 Enjoying over 300 days of sunshine a year, the most glamorous destination on the Mediterranean looks like nowhere else on the French Riviera.
-The Principality of Monaco is a tiny state no bigger than New York’s Central Park made up of a cluster of high-rise towers built on the side of the Maritime Alps.
+The Principality of Monaco is a tiny state no more extensive than New York’s Central Park, comprised of a cluster of high-rise towers built on the side of the Maritime Alps.
 Find out more on the blog.

 The perched village of Eze